algolia/unified-instantsearch-ecommerce/README.md

 ## Disclaimer

-> Unified InstantSearch E-Commerce is made accessible to you for trial and/or experimentation purposes.
+> Unified InstantSearch E-Commerce is made accessible to you for trial and experimentation purposes.
 You may decide to use it or not.
-You are aware that use of Unified InstantSearch E-Commerce in production may increase your consumption of the Service, including [Queries Per Second](https://www.algolia.com/doc/faq/monitoring/which-queries-are-counted-as-part-of-the-max-qps-computations/).
+You are aware that the use of Unified InstantSearch E-Commerce in production may increase your consumption of the Service, including [Queries Per Second](https://www.algolia.com/doc/faq/monitoring/which-queries-are-counted-as-part-of-the-max-qps-computations/).

-> Algolia does not support Unified InstantSearch E-Commerce, and may discontinue it at any time at its sole discretion; configurations and/or customisations entered by you into Unified InstantSearch E-Commerce may be permanently lost.
+> Algolia does not support Unified InstantSearch E-Commerce, and may discontinue it at any time at its sole discretion; configurations and customizations entered by you into Unified InstantSearch E-Commerce may be permanently lost.
 Any feedback (including source code) you may provide to us regarding Unified InstantSearch E-Commerce may be used by Algolia to improve the Service.

-> Unified InstantSearch E-Commerce source code is provided “as is” and “as available” without any warranty of any kind.
+> Unified InstantSearch E-Commerce source code is provided "as is" and "as available" without any warranty of any kind.
 Algolia disclaims all obligation and liability for any harm or damage arising out of or in connection with Unified InstantSearch E-Commerce.
-For purposes of our [SLA](https://www.algolia.com/policies/sla), the Unified InstantSearch E-Commerce is not an “API Client”.
+For purposes of our [SLA](https://www.algolia.com/policies/sla), the Unified InstantSearch E-Commerce is not an "API Client".